Hetch Hetchy Reservoir and Water System

 Owned by the city of San Francisco, Hetch Hetchy Reservoir provides water to 2.7 million residents and businesses in the San Francisco Bay Area.

 Hetch Hetchy has generated controversy since it was first proposed as a source of water following the 1906 San Francisco earthquake.
-Congress had to approve the project because it was located in a national park and it passed the Raker Act in 1913 to do so.
-John Muir and the Sierra Club unsuccessfully fought the reservoir’s establishment since it required flooding a scenic mountain valley in a national park.
-After the reservoir’s construction in the 1920s, various groups have lobbied to restore the Hetch Hetchy Valley to its natural state.
+Congress had to approve the project because it would be in a national park, and it passed the Raker Act in 1913 to do so.

-Draining Hetch Hetchy without depriving Bay Area residents of their water supply would cost hundreds of millions of dollars at a minimum, according to the San Francisco Public Utilities Commission.
+Draining Hetch Hetchy without depriving Bay Area residents of their water supply would cost hundreds of millions of dollars at a minimum, according to the utilities commission.

-The advocacy group Restore Hetch Hetchy took its case for draining the reservoir to court, arguing in 2015 that the reservoir violates the California Constitution — specifically the mandate within Article X, Section 2 that requires diversions for all water use must be “reasonable.”
+The advocacy group Restore Hetch Hetchy took its case for draining the reservoir to court, arguing in 2015 that the reservoir violates the California Constitution — specifically the mandate within Article X, Section 2 that diversions for all water must be “reasonable.”

 The question was, what constitutes “unreasonable method of diversion of water?”
 Restore Hetch Hetchy claimed the phrase had a broad meaning that had been previously applied in an environmental context.
-San Francisco maintained the phrase only pertained to water that was wasted, and there was no claim that the city wastes water, so it was a moot issue.
+San Francisco maintained the phrase pertained only to water that was wasted, and there was no claim that the city wastes water, so it was a moot issue.

 Restore Hetch Hetchy’s subsequent appeal to the ruling was rejected by an appellate court and the California Supreme Court in 2018.